davay42/vitepress-pages/README.md

 ## How to use

-1. Put your `*.data.js` to the root folder of your digital garden.
+1. Put a `*.data.js` to the root folder of your digital garden.

 `pages.data.js`